Software Maintenance Costs

 Sample Software Maintenance Cost Estimation

-Depending on the software type, the number of users, and the required activities, the monthly software maintenance cost may vary from $5,000 to $50,000+*.
-Below is ballpark cost estimation for one-month maintenance of two different cloud-based solutions.
+Depending on the software type, the number of users, and the required activities, monthly software maintenance costs may vary from $5,000 to $50,000+*.
+Below are monthly cost estimates for maintaining two different cloud-based solutions.

 Cost: $5,000–$15,000*